 Put another way?
 Nobody is going to vote for “The Legislature” this fall.
 They will vote for or against candidates.
 I will be voting for Rick Karschnia for State Senate and Dan Lipp for House; not “for the legislature” or even “for the House GOP caucus”.
 And I”m a wonk!
-Indeed, this next paragraph sums up the absurdity of the whole question:

 One startling figure is that the GOP-controlled Legislature only broke even among Republican voters: 31 percent approve, 32 percent disapprove and 37 percent are undecided.
 Undecided numbers are higher throughout the Legislature’s poll, suggesting many voters do not have a clear opinion on the topic.

 I disapproved of the Legislature’s job!
 The GOP caucuses gave away too much money in 2011 and caved on the stadium last year without getting anything useful in return!
 I give them a “D”.

 Does that mean I’m going to support Mark Dayton?
 Not if you held a gun to my head (not to give the SEIU any ideas).

 So Why Run A Poll With A Meaningless Number?

 That one’s easy; it gives the Strib a nice tidy number – 53-21 approval ratings! – to toss in front of people who don’t pay much attention to what the numbers actually mean.
 These voters – the “Low-Information Voters”, people who retain headlines from the Mainstream Media and believe things that appear in the Strib – are the target for this sort of polling, or as it’s known in the world of logic, a “non-sequitur”.
 The Strib is comparing apples and axles, just like comparing Donald Rumsfeld with Scarlett Johannsen.